 Dogma was founded in 2002 by Pier Vittorio Aureli and Martino Tattara.
 From the beginning of its activities, Dogma has worked on the relationship between architecture and the city by focusing mostly on urban design and large-scale projects.
 Dogma is active in offering consultancies to municipalities and agencies concerned with urban planning and architectural issues.
 Parallel to the design projects, the members of Dogma have intensely engaged with teaching, writing, and research, activities that have been an integral part of the office’s engagement with architecture.
 In the last years, Dogma has been working on a research by design trajectory that focuses on domestic space and its potential for transformation.
 This work, made of studies and projects, has been exhibited at different venues among which the Tallinn Architectural Biennale (2014), the HKW Berlin (2015), the Biennale di Venezia (2016), the Chicago Architectural Biennial (2017), and the London Design Museum (2018).
 In 2006, Dogma has won the 1st Iakov Chernikhov Prize for the best emerging architectural practice.

 Pier Vittorio Aureli teaches at Ecole Polytechnique Fédérale de Lausanne (EPFL) where he directs the laboratory ‘Theory and Project of Domestic Space’.
 He previously taught at the Architectural Association in London and is Visiting Professor at Yale University.
 He studied at the Istituto Universitario di Architettura di Venezia IUAV and later at the Berlage Institute in Rotterdam and obtained his PhD from the Technische Universiteit Delft.
 He is the author of many essays and books, including The Project of Autonomy (2008) and The Possibility of an Absolute Architecture (2011), Less is Enough (2013), The City as a Project (2014) and the forthcoming Architecture and Abstraction (2023).

-Martino Tattara is Assistant Professor at the Faculty of Architecture, KU Leuven.
+Martino Tattara is Associate Professor at the Faculty of Architecture, KU Leuven.
 He studied at the Istituto Universitario di Architettura di Venezia IUAV and at the Berlage Institute in Rotterdam.
 His main theoretical interest is the relationship between architecture and large-scale urban design.